vmleon/learning-library/analytics-library/sailgp/prepare-schema/prepare-schema.md

     ![ADW Menu](images/open-sql.png)

-5. **Download** the [create_user.sql](sql/create_user.sql).
+5. **Download** the [create_user.sql](files/create_user.sql).
 Save the file on your local machine.
 Depending on your browser, you may have to use Right Click.
 Make sure that the file is saved with extension `.sql`.

- 6. Open the create_user_and_tables.sql file with a text editor and copy-and-paste all of its contents from the file into the worksheet area.
+    1. Open the `create_user.sql` file with a text editor and copy-and-paste all of its contents from the file into the worksheet area.

     ![ADW Menu](images/copy-paste.png)

- 6. Click the run-script button (**not** the Run button).
+    2. Click the run-script button (**not** the Run button).
 Then verify the output in the "Script Output" tab.
 The last lines in the output should indicate that the script has run successfully.

     ![ADW Menu](images/run-script.png)